 History of Lucknow

-A visit to Lucknow can only let you know the wealth it has in its winding streets and crammed bazaars.
-A maze of many odds, the city offers a unique and enchanting world to explore.
+A visit to Lucknow can only show you its wealth in its tumultuous streets and cluttered bazaars.
+The city offers a labyrinth of many chances to explore a unique and enchanting world.

 Historic Attractions From Lucknow

 A trip to Lucknow ensures lots of merriment.
 The city is a smorgasbord of delights offering a world of delectable cuisines and loads of satiating sightseeing experience.
 While Tunday ke Kebab has become something of an institution, monuments such as Imambara and Residency have stirred the imaginations of filmmakers and renowned novelists.

 This erstwhile city of nawabs has also inherited a legendary historic legacy.
 While visiting Lucknow, one may conveniently check out the nearby destinations of Kanpur and Sitapur.
 Take a closer look at some of the most popular attractions in Lucknow and the destinations of Kanpur and Sitapur by checking out this Lucknow travel guide.